Partnership Deed: Meaning, Importance, Required Documents, Contents & Types

 What is a Partnership Deed?

 A partnership deed is a legal agreement outlining terms for a business run by two or more individuals.
 It covers essential aspects like profit-sharing, obligations, rules, and more.
 This document, also known as the Partnership Agreement, holds legal weight.
-In addition to serving as a legal record in court, it brings benefits such as eligibility for PAN, opening a bank account, and obtaining GST registration or FSSAI license for the organisation.
+In addition to serving as a legal record in court, it brings benefits such as eligibility for PAN, opening a bank account, and obtaining GST registration or FSSAI licence for the organisation.
 Understanding the partnership deed definition is crucial for forming and operating partnerships.

 Necessity of Partnership Deed